Robin Hood Has Too Much Diversity — & Also Not Enough

 Advertisement

 In entertainment, the term diversity has become a convoluted catchall phrase.
-Grasping at the concept without critically examining it, or actually de-centring white men, usually creates insincere inclusivity.
+Grasping at the concept without critically examining it, or actually de-centering white men, usually creates insincere inclusivity.
 This is the exact trap that befalls Robin Hood.
-If you just want to count the faces of colour the film, you’ll have a hefty number by the time the credits roll.
+If you just want to count the faces of color the film, you’ll have a hefty number by the time the credits roll.
 The film’s first big action scene is huge battle between the European Crusaders from Nottingham and elsewhere, and Arabian forces.
-There are people of colour amongst the poor miners of Nottingham, where much of the movie is set.
-People of colour also party amid the rich and powerful at a huge ball.
+There are people of color amongst the poor miners of Nottingham, where much of the movie is set.
+People of color also party amid the rich and powerful at a huge ball.
 Non-white people are all around in this Robin Hood… silent and completely irrelevant to the plot.

 For what it’s worth, I enjoyed the action in Robin Hood.
 If you found yourself suddenly interested in archery after The Hunger Games, you’re in or a treat.
 And if you’re easily invested in the fall of shady bureaucracies and indictments of Catholicism, it’s worth a look.
 But don’t expect this movie to thoughtfully re-examine a complicated, far-off past, or move us towards a progressive future.